 In April 2019, the Company amended its lease for office space at the Premises to add an additional 38,003 square feet of space (the Additional Space) for a total of 82,346 square feet of space.
 The initial term of the lease for the Additional Space will expire in November 2029 unless terminated earlier in accordance with the terms of the lease and the Company is entitled to two five-year options to extend the lease.
 The initial annual base rent for the Additional Space is approximately \$1.9 million and will increase annually for a total of \$18.2 million over the lease term.
-In July 2020, the lease for the Additional Space commenced under ASC 842 and resulted in the addition of an operating lease asset of \$16.5 million and a corresponding lease liability of \$13.5 million in the third quarter of 2020.
+In July 2020, the lease for the Additional Space commenced and resulted in the addition of an operating lease asset of \$16.5 million and a corresponding lease liability of \$13.5 million in the third quarter of 2020.

 The Company is required to maintain a letter of credit associated with its leases at the Premises.
-The balances of the Company's certificate of deposit associated with the letter of credit for its leases at the Premises of \$2.1 million and \$1.1 million as of December 31, 2020 and 2019, respectively, were classified as long-term investment-restricted in the consolidated balance sheets.
+The balances of the Company's certificate of deposit associated with the letter of credit for its leases at the Premises of \$2.1 million as of both December 31, 2021 and 2020 were classified as long-term investment-restricted in the consolidated balance sheets.
 The Company increased the letter of credit and associated certificate of deposit by \$1.0 million pursuant to the terms of the lease agreement for the Additional Space during the fourth quarter of 2020.

 In August 2020, the Company amended and restated its real estate leases primarily for office and laboratory space in Lawrence, Kansas (the 2020 Lawrence Lease Agreements).
 The initial term of the 2020 Lawrence Lease Agreements will expire on December 31, 2030 unless terminated earlier in accordance with the terms of the lease and the Company is entitled to two five-year options to extend the leases.
 The 2020 Lawrence Lease Agreements modified a previously existing operating lease which resulted in an additional operating lease asset of \$1.4 million and a corresponding lease liability of \$1.4 million during the third quarter of 2020.
-Additionally, as a result of the 2020 Lawrence Lease Agreements, some previously existing operating leases terminated as of December 31, 2020.
-The Company expects that additional new operating leases associated with additional lease space included in the 2020 Lawrence Lease Agreements will commence under ASC 842 in 2021.
+Further, new leases associated with the 2020 Lawrence Lease Agreements commenced under ASC 842 during the first and fourth quarters of 2021 resulting in the additions of operating lease assets of \$0.5 million and \$3.4 million and corresponding lease liabilities of \$0.5 million and \$1.7 million, respectively.
+The Company expects that an additional new operating lease associated with additional lease space included in the 2020 Lawrence Lease Agreements will commence in 2022.